 Trades – see our page for more info.

-Grad Student and Parent Meeting – Nov.
-5, 2019 at 6:30 in the library.
+Grad Student and Parent Meeting – October 20th via zoom (https://ca01web.zoom.us/j/64757715502?pwd=b2FIbkE4SVFoR3p0SDhkRXFVbUdudz09).
 This presentation will guide you through information you need for this year’s transition from high school to next year.

-Post-Secondary Institution Morning – Monday, November 18 – 8:45-10:45.
-Grads don’t have classes that morning so you can go to two sessions and the fair.
+Post-Secondary Institution Morning – November 18 (2-6 PM), November 19 (3-7 PM).
 Take advantage of this opportunity.
-The following PSIs will be coming to see you: SFU, BCIT, UNBC, TRU (Thompson Rivers University), Camosun College, Canadian Armed Forces/Royal Military College, UVic, Quest University, Capilano University, UBC, Vancouver Island University, Vancouver Community College.
+There will be about 23 PSIs represented including UBA, SFU, UVic, BCIT, UNBC, TRU (Thompson Rivers University), Camosun College, Canadian Armed Forces/Royal Military College, UVic, Quest University, Capilano University, UBC, Vancouver Island University, Vancouver Community College, Emily Carr, Douglas College.

 Post-Secondary School Requirements & Deadlines – Check admission requirements on the school’s website & make sure you have them.
 Check application deadlines and make sure you apply by the deadline.
 Each post-secondary institution has slightly different requirements, so do not assume that you know what they require until you have actually looked on the site.
 Also, be aware that some post-secondary schools have deadlines about when you need to have any online courses completed in order for those courses to be considered for admission.
 UBC, for example,has a deadline of Dec.
 1 if you would like to be considered for Entrance Scholarships or January 15 if not.
 UBC and SFU have significantly changed their admission requirements in the last two years, so please see their websites and visit them on our PSI day.